Unit 101: Disbandment

 After realizing the huge success of Unit 101, the Chief of Staff, General Moshe Dayan decided that the experience gained by it must be shared with all IDF infantry units starting with the Paratroopers Battalion 890.
 This was done by merging the two together under the command of Ariel Sharon who was then promoted to the rank of Lt.
 Colonel.
-After the merger and the addition of a Nachal Mutznach battalion, the combined outfit turned into a brigade size unit, named Brigade 202 (now the 35th Paratroopers Brigade).
+After the merger and the addition of a Nachal Mutznach ("airborne Nachal") battalion, the combined outfit turned into a brigade size unit, named Brigade 202 (now the 35th Paratroopers Brigade).
 Sharon became the commander of the merged brigade which was now composed of two battalions—890 and 88 and a few months later joined by reserve battalion 771 which included ex-101 members together with reserve paratroopers and Nachal paratroopers.

-The merge with T'zanhanim company was actually ironic since their officers were originally the biggest opposition against the creation of Unit 101.
+The merge with Tzanhanim company was actually ironic since their officers were originally the biggest opposition against the creation of Unit 101.
 This was because they didn't want a competitor for retaliation missions.
 Before the formation of Unit 101 only they undertook these missions.

 Operating within the brigade, they carried out a large-scale attack on the Egyptian army positions in the Gaza strip during February 1955.
 Sharon personally led the raid, codenamed Operation Black Arrow.
 It resulted in 42 Egyptian soldiers killed and 36 wounded, versus 8 Israeli dead.
 The newly formed brigade did most of the Israeli special forces operations during the remainder of the 1950s.

 Egyptian shock over the magnitude of their losses is often cited as one of the catalysts for the Soviet-Egyptian arms deal that opened the Middle East to the Soviet Union.
 Up to 20 such attacks were carried out between 1955 and 1956, culminating in the Qalqilya Police raid of October 1956.
 This particular raid targeted a position of the Jordanian Arab Legion in one of the old British police forts, during which 18 Israeli soldiers and up to a hundred Legionnaires were killed.

-During the end of the 1950s the IDF realized that they were lacking a small SF unit, since the T'zanhanim company had turned into an infantry brigade.
+During the end of the 1950s the IDF realized that they were lacking a small SF unit, since the Tzanhanim company had turned into an infantry brigade.
 That is the main reason why Avraham Arnan formed the Sayeret Matkal in 1958.
 In various ways the Sayeret Matkal combined the operational experience gathered by Unit 101 and utilised the structure of the British Special Air Service.
-After losing their special forces title, the T'zanhanim company formed its own SF unit—the Sayeret T'zanhanim in October 1958.
+After losing their special forces title, the Tzanhanim company formed its own SF unit—the Sayeret Tzanhanim in October 1958.